Back to Blog

 Private sale (private treaty)

-Book your inspector during the cooling-off period — most states give 3 to 5 business days after exchange of contracts (see our cooling-off periods by state guide).
-Ideally book within 48 hours of your offer being accepted, because inspectors book out 2–5 days ahead in busy markets.
-Get the report, review it with your conveyancer, and decide whether to proceed, renegotiate, or withdraw.
+Book your inspector during the cooling-off period, but bear in mind it isn't the same length everywhere.
+NSW, QLD and the ACT give 5 business days, Victoria gives 3, and South Australia gives 2 clear business days — while Western Australia and Tasmania have no statutory cooling-off period at all (see our cooling-off periods by state guide).
+Try to book within 48 hours of your offer being accepted, because good inspectors book out 2–5 days ahead in a busy market.
+Get the report, go through it with your conveyancer, then decide whether to proceed, renegotiate or withdraw.

-Your conveyancer can also add a "subject to satisfactory building and pest inspection" clause to the contract before you sign — this protects you if the report reveals major defects after the cooling-off period ends.
+Your conveyancer can also add a "subject to satisfactory building and pest inspection" clause to the contract before you sign — important everywhere, and essential in WA and Tasmania where there's no cooling-off safety net.

 Auction

 Auctions have no cooling-off period in any Australian state.
-Once the hammer falls, you are unconditionally committed.
-This means you must complete the building and pest inspection before auction day.
+Once the hammer falls, you're unconditionally committed.
+So your building and pest inspection has to be done before auction day.

-Yes, this means paying $450–$900 on a property you might not win.
-Yes, it stings when you lose the auction.
-But the alternative — buying sight-unseen and discovering $40,000 of termite damage after the fact — is dramatically worse.
-Bid at 2–3 auctions over a few months and you may spend $1,500–$2,500 on inspections.
+Yes, that means paying $450–$900 on a property you might not win, and yes, it stings to lose the auction afterwards.
+But the alternative — buying blind and finding $40,000 of termite damage later — is far worse.
+Bid on two or three auctions over a few months and you might spend $1,500–$2,500 on inspections.
 Budget for it.

 New builds and house and land packages

-For new builds, the standard is a "practical completion inspection" (PCI) before handover — see our house and land packages guide for the full handover process.
-The builder cannot compel you to accept handover until an independent inspector has signed off.
-Any defects identified must be rectified before you take the keys.
+For new builds, the standard is a "practical completion inspection" (PCI) before handover — our house and land packages guide walks through the full handover process.
+The builder can't make you accept handover until an independent inspector has signed off, and any defects must be rectified before you take the keys.

 Off-the-plan apartments

-Off-the-plan buyers should book an independent defect inspection at practical completion — never rely on the builder's own sign-off.
-This is especially important for apartments, where shared walls, waterproofing, and structural elements are easier to cut corners on.
-Combine the inspection with a strata report to understand the building's financial health.
-See our off-the-plan buying guide for the full pre-settlement checklist.
+Off-the-plan buyers should book an independent defect inspection at practical completion — never just take the builder's own sign-off.
+It matters most for apartments, where shared walls, waterproofing and structural elements are easier to cut corners on.
+Pair the inspection with a strata report to understand the building's financial health.
+Our off-the-plan buying guide has the full pre-settlement checklist.

 How to Read a Building Inspection Report

-Your building inspection report arrives within 24 hours of the inspection and is usually 30–60 pages long.
-It can feel overwhelming — pages of photos, descriptions, and technical language.
-Here is how to read it properly so you can make a confident decision.
+Your building inspection report turns up within about 24 hours and usually runs 30–60 pages.
+It can feel like a lot — photo after photo, descriptions, technical language.
+Here's how to read it so you can make a confident call.

 Report structure

-• Executive summary — top-level overview of significant findings.
+• Executive summary — the top-level overview of significant findings.
+Read this first.

-• Property details — address, age, construction type, date and weather conditions.
+• Property details — address, age, construction type, date and weather on the day.

-• Scope and limitations — what the inspector did and did not assess, and why.
+• Scope and limitations — what was and wasn't assessed, and why.

-• Major defects — significant issues requiring attention.
+• Major defects — significant issues needing attention.

 • Minor defects — cosmetic or maintenance-level issues.